Friend had her Widow's Pension (or whatever it's called now by Scott from Marketing) stopped.

 I recently applied for a health care card, as we had wandered in when I first retired to see if I was eligible for anything.

 At the time I was told to come back in late September, because everything took so long to process and birthday in January.
-Took all the relevant paperwork in, in late November only to get a reply 3 days later stating not eligible, not old enough.
-So I had to resubmit everything again last month as nothing was kept on file, because I wasn't old enough at the time.
+Took all the relevant paperwork in, in late November only to get a reply 3 days later stating not eligible, not old enough. :roll: :roll: So I had to resubmit everything again last month as nothing was kept on file, because I wasn't old enough at the time.
 Anyway, I now have a health care card.
 Dont know how I can use it yet.
 I was told by a rello that is a public servant that they usually change staff at Centrelink on a regular basis, but havent had the high turnover this past year because of Job keeper or whatever the $1500/fortnight was called.

 Cheers